Macrometacorp/docs/docs/photoniq/prerendering/03-features/01-synthetic-interactions/01-implementing-interaction/index.md

 - For **Chrome, Edge, and Firefox**: Press `Ctrl+Shift+I` (Windows/Linux) or `Cmd+Option+I` (Mac).
 - For **Safari**: Enable Developer menu from the `Advanced` tab from Safari's Preferences and press `Cmd+Option+I`.
 2. Use the  `Elements` tab (named `Inspector` in Firefox) to view the HTML structure of the page.
 You can hover over different parts of the HTML code, and the corresponding parts of the web page will be highlighted.
 3. Identify and copy the selector.
-[Choosing a selector](../02-managing-interactions/01-choosing-selector.md) depends on factors like the need for specificity, and location of the selector.
+Refer to these [recommendations when choosing a selector](../02-managing-interactions/index.md)

 ### Step 2: Testing the `htmlSelector`